PersiaML/tutorials/src/customization/index.md

       restart_policy:
         condition: on-failure
 ```
-> **NOTE:** You can also use the `replicas` keyword in docker-compose swarm mode to launch multiple services once.
-But there need to parse the [.TASK.SLOT](https://docs.docker.com/engine/reference/commandline/service_create/#create-services-using-templates) into `replica_index` and feed it to `data-loader`.
+> **NOTE:** You can also use the `replicas` keyword in docker-compose swarm mode to launch multiple services at once.
+But you will need to parse the [.TASK.SLOT](https://docs.docker.com/engine/reference/commandline/service_create/#create-services-using-templates) into `replica_index` and feed it to `data-loader`.

 ### Honcho Launcher

 <!-- Honcho launcher is convenient for debug.
 You can simulate distributed environment by editing the `Procfile` and `.honcho.env` file. -->

-You are able to simulate distributed environment when using Honcho launcher.
+It is possible to simulate distributed environment when using Honcho launcher.
 You may need to customize these files: `Procfile`, `.honcho.env`.

 **Configuring Env**

-There are environments when launching a PERSIA task with Honcho:
+There are two environment variables that you can customize when launching a PERSIA task with Honcho:

 * `PERSIA_NATS_IP`: set for nats-server ip address.